dejesusroy/CSCI3302-TeachRobots/README.md

 connect to the

 ## Results
 This project was a little more difficult that expected.
+We had many compatibility issues with the first camera.
-There were many methods of completing the visual portion which was my responsibility.
+We ended up rigging our macbook camera.
+There were also many methods of completing the visual portion which was my responsibility.
 I attempted to complete by using Haar Cascades but realized this would take much too long and would not be completed with the time alloted.
-I then wanted to use multiple shape detection but the program had troubles differentiating between the objects.
-I ended up simply using cicles to detect the objects and color to filter through the options.
+I then wanted to use multiple shape detection but the program had troubles differentiating between the objects.I ended up simply using cicles to detect the objects and color to filter through the options.
 There are many ways to improve this, given the time.
 I may return as openCV has many options that I want to improve on.

 Resulting video: https://youtu.be/lbfPLBYJUpA